manikanta-cse/photo-gallery-app/README.md

 - You need to set an enviromental variable (set FLICKR_API_KEY=YOUR_API_KEY), which will be used to fetch data from flickr
 - Now it's time to run the app, do a npm start on the root directory, which will run the bunch of gulp task and opens        the application in your defalt browser

-### Instrutions to run on a Dokerized enviromenent
+### Instructions to run on a Dokerized enviromenent

 - docker build -t photo-gallery-app .
 - docker run -d -p 8090:8090 -e FLICKR_API_KEY=YOUR_API_KEY photo-gallery-app